ChatGPTfirewall/.github/profile/README.md

 v0.5:
 - **Demo mode/use cases**: Chat with files containing an excerpt of sections from book or a series of court rulings

+v0.6:
+- **Bug Fixes**: Improved the derandamization of text categories for the sake of improved context screening
+- **Pseudomization selector**: increased the number of objects that are pseudomizable

 ## Contribute

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".